joshlong-attic/bookmarks/README.md

 Thus far we've proceeded from the assumption that all clients are trustworthy, and that they should have unmitigated access to all the data.
 This is rarely actually the case.
 An open REST API is an insecure one.
 It's not hard to fix that, though.
 [Spring Security](http://spring.io/projects/spring-security) provides primitives for securing application access.
 Fundamentally, Spring Security needs to have some idea of your application's users and their privileges.
 These privileges, or *authorities*, answer the question: what may an application user see,  or do?

-At the heart of Spring Security is the `UserDetailsService` interface, which has *one job*: given a username, produce a `UserDetails` implementation,  `UserDetails` implementations must be able to answer questions about an accounts validity, its password, its username, and its authorities (represented by instances of type `org.springframework.security.core.GrantedAuthority`).
+At the heart of Spring Security is the `UserDetailsService` interface, which has *one job*: given a username, produce a `UserDetails` implementation,  `UserDetails` implementations must be able to answer questions about an account's validity, its password, its username, and its authorities (represented by instances of type `org.springframework.security.core.GrantedAuthority`).

 ```